 - some chili sauce or ketchup

-- Wash and dry the schnitzel.
-Tenderize them slightly between two sheets of plastic foil.
-Sprinkle them with salt and pepper and set aside.
+- Tenderize: Dry the schnitzels with kitchen paper.
+Tenderize slightly between two sheets of plastic foil using a meat mallet or a small but heavy saucepan.
+Sprinkle with salt and pepper and set aside.

-- Lightly beat the eggs in a shallow bowl.
+- Breading station: Lightly beat the eggs in a shallow bowl.
 Mix the breadcrumbs and the Parmesan in another large shallow bowl.

-- Mix the olive oil and the sweet paprika in a small bowl.
+- Mix the olive oil and the sweet paprika powder in a small bowl.

 - Line a baking tray with baking paper.
 Lightly brush the baking paper with some of the oil mixture.

-- Bake for about 10 minutes, turn the schnitzel and bake for another 10 minutes.
-You could already check after a total time of 18 minutes if the schnitzel are done, the cooking time greatly depends on your oven.
+- Bake for about 10 minutes, turn the schnitzels and bake for another 5 to 10 minutes.
+Check after a total time of 15 minutes already; the cooking time greatly depends on your oven.